andreasmarsh/cs1302-arcade/REFLECTION.md

     2. **TODO:** By our next reflection our goal is to have the logic of tetris planned out as well as a fully function mancala.

     3. **PROB:** We have still been avoiding the logic for tetris/group 1 in general, however with this break I believe we will be able to sort this out.
+Also difficulties with configuring hwo to iterate through the mancala board.